Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 What Is Apple Cider Vinegar?

-For centuries, apple cider vinegar has been touted as a "cure-all" for many illnesses and ailments.
+For centuries, apple cider vinegar (ACV) has been touted as a "cure-all" for many illnesses and ailments.
 Taken internally, it's thought to boost immunity.
 Used externally, it can be used to treat various skin conditions.
-But what is apple cider vinegar (ACV) exactly and what's in it that is so beneficial?
+But what is it exactly and what's in it that is so beneficial?

-Because ACV is fermented, it is essentially a probiotic and contains strains of beneficial bacteria as well as helpful enzymes.
-In addition, ACV has potassium, magnesium, polyphenols, and acetic acid.
+Because it's fermented, it is essentially a probiotic and contains strains of beneficial bacteria as well as helpful enzymes.
+In addition, it has potassium, magnesium, polyphenols, and acetic acid.
 The acetic acid is, perhaps, the most important element of the vinegar because it can kill off unwanted "bad" bacteria and fosters the growth of "good" bacteria, making ACV an antibacterial agent.
 Nature's own antibiotic!

 In order to ensure you're getting the good bacteria and all of the helpful components, you'll want to look for raw, unfiltered, unpasteurized, and organic ACV.
 This kind of vinegar has the "mother" still intact.
 The "mother" is the colony of beneficial bacteria.
 It makes the vinegar appear cloudy or that it has sediment at the bottom.
 Sometimes it's described as having a web-like appearance.
 It might look murky, but that's where the good stuff is!
 Pasteurized (and clear-looking) ACV doesn't retain any of this goodness.

-Apple cider vinegar is rich in B vitamins, potassium, magnesium, and other trace minerals.
-These, coupled with a rich supply of probiotics, make ACV a healthy concoction.
-If you suffer from any of the health concerns below, consider trying ACV as an inexpensive natural remedy.
+ACV is rich in B vitamins, potassium, magnesium, and other trace minerals.
+These, coupled with a rich supply of probiotics, make it a healthy concoction.
+If you suffer from any of the health concerns below, consider trying it as an inexpensive natural remedy.

 1) Eases Heart Burn and Digestive Issues